2009 Mauritanian presidential election: Conduct

 In the hours prior to the beginning of voting, a shootout occurred in Nouakchott between police and suspected Islamist militants.
 Two of the suspects were arrested, and the government said that they were involved in the death of Christopher Leggett, an American who was killed in Nouakchott on 23 June.

 The election was monitored by more than 200 elections observers, including those from the African Union and the Arab League.
 Voting opened at 7:00 a.m.
 UTC and lasted for twelve hours.
 Some Mauritanians living outside of the nation who had registered for the election were unable to vote because their names did not appear on voting lists.
 They say it is because they opposed the 2008 Mauritanian coup d'état.
 One such Mauritanian, Mohamed Sidatt, said that 300 people, including himself, who had registered to vote did not have their names on the final voting lists.
 Sidatt said, "I did [register] and I have a valid Mauritanian passport, but my name did not appear on the final list.
 And I know it's because I was an active voice against the military coup."

-Observers from the African Union, La Francophonie, the Organisation of the Islamic Conference, African Arab Maghreb Union, and the Community of Sahel-Saharan States jointly endorsed the conduct of the election as "satisfactory".
+Observers from the African Union, La Francophonie, the Organisation of the Islamic Conference, Arab Maghreb Union, and the Community of Sahel-Saharan States jointly endorsed the conduct of the election as "satisfactory".
 Meanwhile, FNDD spokesman Mohamed Ould Mouloud alleged "massive fraud"; he said that the coalition would gather evidence and take the matter to the Constitutional Court.

 Abdel Aziz, voting in Nouakchott, expressed confidence that he would win in the first round, although observers expected that a second round would be necessary.
 He also said that if he won the election it would mean "the victory of change for a prosperous Mauritania, worthy of its independence".
 Also on election day, Vall alleged fraud, saying that in some cases the votes of whole villages had been bought.
 Boulkheir, voting in Nouakchott, stressed that the country would "never turn back" to dictatorship.